ZenT0x/minecharts-api/README.md

 Minecharts is a Go API for managing Minecraft server pods on a Kubernetes cluster using Gin and client-go.
 It is containerized with Docker and includes Kubernetes manifests for easy deployment.

 ## Features
-    - RESTful API with Gin: Manage Minecraft server pods via a clean REST interface.
-    - Kubernetes Integration: Use client-go to interact with your Kubernetes cluster.
-    - Structured Git Workflow: Includes branches for stable releases, development, and features.
+    - Create and delete Minecraft server instances (pods)
-    - Based on itzg/docker-minecraft-server: Leverages the well-maintained and feature-rich Minecraft server Docker image.
+    - Start, stop, and restart Minecraft server instances
+    - Customize server instances with environment variables
+    - Execute commands in running Minecraft servers
+    - And more to come!

 ## Getting Started
 ### Prerequisites
-    - Go (v1.24+)
-    - Docker
     - A Kubernetes cluster (Minikube, Kind, or cloud provider)

 ### Installation